darobyn/instrumentdefinitions/README.md

 * GEM GM-X
 * Casio LK93TV
 * Yamaha DOM-30
-* Yamaha DJX-iib (not actually mine sorry, just copied from online as it's not in the official yamaha ins)
+* Kawai GMega LX
 * Peavey DPM V3
+(there's also Yamaha DJX-iib copied from online as it's not in the official yamaha ins)